darkoperator/Posh-SSH/docs/Get-SCPItem.md

 ```

 ### -NoProgress
-Do not show upload progress.
+Do not show download progress.

 ```yaml
 Type: SwitchParameter